The IEP (Individualized Education Program) must include the following elements:

 To be educated and participate with other children with disabilities and non-disabled kids in all of this.

-An explanation of the extent, if any, to which will not participate with non-disabled children in the general education class and in extracurricular and other nonacademic activities.
+An explanation of the extent, if any, to which the student will not participate with non-disabled children in the general education class and in extracurricular and other nonacademic activities.

 The projected date for the beginning of the services and modifications, as well as their frequency, location, and duration.